-If you are age 65 or older, ask your doctor for a shot (vaccine) to help protect you from pneumonia (“noo-MOHN-yah”) caused by a certain kind of bacteria.
-This shot is called PPSV, or sometimes the pneumococcal ("noo-muh-KOK-uhl") shot.
+If you are age 65 or older, ask your doctor for shots (vaccines) to help protect you from pneumonia (“noo-MOHN-yah”).
+Younger people with certain health conditions also need these shots.

-The PPSV shot also protects you from other infections caused by the same type of of bacteria, including:
+The pneumonia shots also protect you from other infections caused by the same bacteria, including:

 - Bacteremia (infection of the blood)